andersonprovox/HTML5-CEV/README.md

 # HTML5-CEV
-The create of a website in this course about, HTML5, CSS3 and JS.
+The creation of a website in this course using HTML5, CSS3 and JS.